pitrackster/rtmidi-bridge/README.md

 > Allow my iDevice to send midi messages to bitwig using rtpmidi, avahi and ALSA virtual midi (snd-virmidi module)

 For now I use Windows / iPad for all my music hobby.
-I discovered the fabulous tool [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen...
-But I am really fed up with Windows and want to switch for Linux...
-So I try to make something similar in open source and for Linux...
+I discovered the fabulous tool [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen and use it to control bitwig from my iPad...
+But I am really fed up with Windows and want to make the switch to Linux...
+So I try to make something similar to Tobias Erichsen rtpMIDI in open source and for Linux...

 ## THINGS TO KNOW

 - Bitwig uses ALSA MIDI, so it wont allow to select other MIDI ports than ALSA MIDI ports hence the use of snd-virmidi
-- this is a WIP, I don't speak python and I am also kind of - total noob in network / midi
+- this is a WIP, I don't speak python and I am also a total noob in network / midi
 - this developpement is for my personal use and is intended to work with bitwig and Ubuntu (20.04 LTS)
+- the python code used is taken from various examples and I do not fully understand what is done ;-)

 ## DEPENDENCIES